grayhemp/pgtoolkit/README.md

 - Analysis and rebuilding of bloated unique constraints and primary keys where possible
-- Incremental processing, in other words one can stop the process and continue at any time later
+- Incremental processing, in other words one can stop the process and continue it at any time later
-- Dynamic adjustment to current load of database, to not affect its performance
+- Dynamic adjustment to current load of database to not affect its performance
-- Instructs administrators, supplying them with ready to use DDL, to manually rebuild database objects which can not be rebuilt automatically.
+- Instructs administrators, supplying them with ready to use DDL, to manually rebuild database objects that can not be rebuilt automatically

 ## See Also